Eddie Vedder: Personal life

 Vedder is a friend of The Who guitarist Pete Townshend, who discouraged Vedder from retiring in 1993.
 In late 2007, Vedder wrote the foreword to a new Pete Townshend biography, Who Are You: The Life of Pete Townshend.
 The book was published in the UK in March 2008 and in the U.S. in October 2008.
-Vedder was a close friend of the late Ramones guitarist Johnny Ramone, with Vedder being at his side when he died.
+Vedder was a close friend of Ramones guitarist Johnny Ramone, with Vedder being at his side when he died.
 Since Ramone's death, Vedder and Pearl Jam have played the Ramones' "I Believe in Miracles" regularly at live shows.
 While driving home from Ramone's funeral, Vedder wrote the lyrics for the Pearl Jam song "Life Wasted" (from Pearl Jam).

 While surfing with Tim Finn in New Zealand on March 25, 1995, Vedder was carried 250 ft off the coast and had to be rescued by lifeguards.
-He also has paddled outrigger canoes on occasion and in 2005 was nearly lost at sea trying to paddle from Moloka'i to Oahu.
+He has also paddled outrigger canoes on occasion and in 2005 was nearly lost at sea trying to paddle from Molokaʻi to Oʻahu.

-Vedder frequently writes songs and lyrics that question religious authority.
+Vedder has written songs and lyrics that question religious authority.
 Vedder is a Chicago Bulls and Chicago Bears fan and a long-time, die-hard fan of the Chicago Cubs.
-In November 1993, Vedder and White Sox pitcher Jack McDowell were involved in a barroom brawl in New Orleans, Louisiana that resulted in Vedder being arrested for public drunkenness and disturbing the peace.
+In November 1993, Vedder and White Sox pitcher Jack McDowell were involved in a barroom brawl in New Orleans, Louisiana, that resulted in Vedder being arrested for public drunkenness and disturbing the peace.
 Vedder sang the national anthem before the third game of the 1998 NBA Finals in Chicago, and has sung "Take Me Out to the Ball Game" at six Cubs games, including Game 5 of the 2016 World Series.
 In 2007, a few days before performing with Pearl Jam in Chicago for Lollapalooza, he threw out the first pitch at Wrigley Field, the home of the Cubs.
 Vedder wrote a song at the request of former Cubs shortstop and first baseman Ernie Banks paying tribute to the Cubs called "All the Way".
 The day after the Cubs won the 2016 World Series, the Cubs' official Twitter account posted a montage video backed by Vedder's song in a tribute to Cubs fans.

+The annual baseball series between the Seattle Mariners and San Diego Padres is often nicknamed the Vedder Cup due to both cities being hometowns of the singer.
+Eddie Vedder himself is a Chicago Cubs fan.
+The partnership with Vedder became official in 2025, when Vedder designed a trophy to be given to the winner of the series, while the two teams agreed to support Vedder's charity, the EB Research Partnership, in return.

-The singer is also a great admirer of the late American science fiction author Kurt Vonnegut.
-During an interview with Uncut Magazine, he stated that the novel Cat's Cradle is his favorite book of all time.
+Vedder is an admirer of the American science fiction author Kurt Vonnegut.
+During an interview with Uncut, he stated that the novel Cat's Cradle is his favorite book of all time.